jjohare/minimoonoir/docs/phpbb-feature-analysis.md

 ---

-## 18. Key Insights for Fairfield Nostr Development
+## 18. Key Insights for Minimoonoir Nostr Development

 ### 18.1 Critical Missing Features to Consider
 1. **Search Functionality**: phpBB has robust search; Nostr lacks this